joelbygger/wakeuplight/README.md

 - Arduino display, apparently it is some Toshiba thingy, identifiable by having 16 legs.
 Only use half of data signals (4-7).

 # Usage
-- One long click to enable clock adjustment mode. enter tme changing mode.
+- One long click to enable display cursor and clock adjustment mode.
 - Move cursor with short clicks
 - Change time with joystick.
 - Leave mode with long click or not touching joystick for like 6 seconds.
 - Potentioeter must be modified for text on display to be visible.
+- Display is hotplugg-ish.
+If removed, just activate cursor on display and it is re-initiated.

 # Schematics
 MCU_GND - MCU GND